Shakespeare Programming Language

 The Shakespeare Programming Language (SPL) is an esoteric programming language designed by Jon Åslund and Karl Wiberg.
-Like the Chef programming language, it is designed to make programs appear to be something other than programs — in this case, Shakespearean plays.
+Like the Chef language, it is designed to make programs appear to be something other than programs – in this case, Shakespearean plays.

-A character list in the beginning of the program declares a number of stacks, naturally with names like "Romeo" and "Juliet".
-These characters enter into dialogue with each other in which they manipulate each other's topmost values, push and pop each other, and do I/O. The characters can also ask each other questions which behave as conditional statements.
+A character list in the start of the program declares some number of stacks, naturally with names like "Romeo" and "Juliet".
+These characters enter into dialogue with each other in which they manipulate each other's topmost values, push and pop each other, and do input/output (I/O).
+The characters can also ask each other questions which behave as conditional statements.
 On the whole, the programming model is very similar to assembly language but much more verbose.

 Programming in Shakespeare

 Title

 The first line in a Shakespeare program is called the 'title'.
 The compiler considers anything from the first line to the first period to be a comment.

 Dramatis Personae

 This is the section where variables are declared.
 Each variable can hold a signed integer value and is of the following form: